 While it, like the others, was built on top of earlier buildings, Structure One did not suffer from subsistence and has survived in excellent condition.

-The building has a complex history and survives in its second phase.
+The building has a complex history with at least 3 major phases.

 Originally it was bigger, with an interior layout shaped like a double cross and measuring at least 15 metres long.